Computer Programming Degree Career Outcomes: Jobs, Salaries & Growth

 Programming Salary Analysis: What Graduates Actually Earn

-Entry-level programming positions typically start between $55,000-$75,000, depending on location, company size, and specific role.
+Entry-level programming positions start between $55,000-$75,000, depending on location, company size, and specific role.
 PayScale data shows that programming graduates with 0-2 years experience earn an average of $68,000, while those with 5-9 years of experience see median salaries rise to $95,000.

 The salary trajectory for programming careers is particularly steep.
 Senior-level developers with 10+ years of experience commonly earn $120,000-$150,000, with staff engineers and technical leads at major tech companies earning $200,000+ including equity compensation.
 This growth potential makes programming degrees among the highest-ROI educational investments available.